hsoyka/AERI/README.md

 ### Programs
 Programs collected from the institute websites and the host institutions may be found in this repo.
+Note: no separate program was available for 2010 or 2017; we have created PDFs that contain/replicate the websites as they exist in 2019 for future use.

 ## Data

 There are two types of data in this repo.
 The first set are the programs of the AERI Institutes, created by the host organizations.
 The second set of data are structured content of AERI Institute programs, compiled by and created by the authors.

 #### AERI Institute Programs
 Programs created by the host committee for each institute are stored in this repository by date and location.
+See note above regarding programs for each year.

 #### AERI Institute Programs Structured Content